Sergio00166/Python-Text-Editor/README.md

 Only supports UTF-8 (normal mode) and ASCII (for reading bin files)

-Nowadays it is in development stage, then it can be expected to be broken

 Basic functionalities currently available such as copy, cut, paste lines, find string, and the basic for a text editor

 Due to limitations with msvcrt.getch() on windows to select (highlight) lines you must use Ctrl+arrows instead of Shift+arrows